engineertree5/tree5_treehouse/docs/opennotes.md

 So is this a real reason to buy? ...
 I'm going to go out on a limb here and say yes.
 However, I'm not really sure what this company's core business is and i'm looking to get a better understanding before Nov 2nd.

 ## RCM Update 11/15/2020
+`$RCM` actually held up pretty well which is kind of surprising.
+I honestly do not know what I'm doing.
+I just know i'm trying to get better and one way to do that is by making notes, reviewing, and learning from the past.
+The market rhymes so you will more than likely see whatever you saw again.

 # Balance Sheet info